LEARN

 Adele,

 A hint for the sign "learn" is to hold your left hand out and pretend there is "information" sitting on the palm.
-Pick up that information with your fingertips and thumbtip and lift it up and stick it in your head through your forehead.
+Pick up that information with your fingertips and thumb tip and lift it up toward your head as if you plan on sticking it in your head.

-That is the "full" version of the sign.
+The higher you go the more "full" the version of the sign.

-A more casual version is to lift the "information" off the left palm but only bring it partway toward the head.
+However, I encourage you to use a more casual version of the sign.
+Just lift the "information" off the left palm but only bring it partway toward the head.

 Look in the mirror and see if it looks like my example in the pictures.
 Plus, try to find a Deaf friend to sign with.